maartenba/maartenba.github.io/_posts/2020-06-18-a-sustainable-nuget-marketplace-will-have-to-compete-with-the-nuget-gallery.markdown

 Policies matter, and enforcing them properly is equally important.

 Another aspect is in curating what is made available on a NuGet marketplace.
 Is every package allowed?
 Or is there a vetting process to filter out low quality or infringements?
+Or should there be a barrier of entry, such as an onboarding fee for producers to be able to start publishing on a NuGet marketplace?

 We all know how the Windows 8 Store went down...
 There was a race to the bottom, where everyone was encouraged to publish low quality, inexpensive apps into the store to "hit the right number of apps".